Kosoku/kosoku-blog-posts/Ditko/Ditko.md

 UIColor *color = [image KDI_dominantColor];
 ```

 *UIBarButtonItem+KDIExtensions.h* provides methods to create some commonly used bar button items as well as attach blocks to bar button items instead of the normal target/action pattern.
+For example:

 ```objc
 // need Stanley for the weakify/strongify macros